19hours/sg-statutes/Acts/Securities and Futures Act.md

 “exempt person” means a person who is exempted under section 99;

-“financial instrument” includes any currency, currency index, interest rate instrument, interest rate index, share, share index, stock, stock index, debenture, bond index, a group or groups of such financial instruments, and such other financial instruments as the Authority may by order prescribe;
+“financial instrument” includes any currency, currency index, interest rate, interest rate instrument, interest rate index, share, share index, stock, stock index, debenture, bond index, a group or groups of such financial instruments, and any other thing that is prescribed by the Authority by regulations made under section 341 for the purposes of this definition;

+[Act 34 of 2012 wef 01/08/2013]

 “financial year” has the same meaning as in section 4(1) of the Companies Act (Cap.
 50);